 Before applying to a medical program, students should take a variety of criteria into account.
 While you may be anxious to apply and receive admission quickly, you should also evaluate the reputation of the medical school and the program’s connections with the nearby healthcare facilities.
 Here are some tips on applying to med school with low GPA and what is the MCAT lifetime limit of the retake policy.

-If you’re seeking for the easiest medical school to get into this year, examine the following factors:
+What are the easiest medical schools to get into?
+If you’re seeking for the easiest md school to get into this year, examine the following factors:

 To assess your chances to get into medical school, thoroughly examine its admission rate.
 This merely refers to the total percentage of students who are considered each year, regardless of the number of applications received.